StMMicon

 We are in great need of additional recruits to our small team of Altar servers.
 Anybody can apply, male or female, young or old, although it is recommended (but not mandatory) that individuals should have made their first Holy Communion.

 We would like to re-establish the St Mary Magdalens branch of the archconfraternity of the Guild of St Stephen, but will need a greater number to make this worth while.
-If there are any persons who would be interested in becoming an altar server, please make contact by email to [email protected], use the contact form on the church web site or speak to Fr Paul on his return.
+If there are any persons who would be interested in becoming an altar server, please make contact by email to [javascript protected email address], use the contact form on the church web site or speak to Fr Paul on his return.
 Our younger parishioners would be especially welcome – ongoing training will be provided over time to allow our altar servers to take increasingly more responsible roles in our services and provide them with a greater understanding of what they are doing so that they may serve with increasing reverence and prayerfulness.